robotom/self-orienting-antenna-mpu6050/README.md

 VIEW ----> TEST.MOV for operational prototype.
 _____________________________________________________________________________
-Original framework for Wire/i2c developed by JohnChi on August 17, 2014 = public domain.
+Original framework for Wire/i2c/MPU6050 example sketch developed by JohnChi on August 17, 2014 = public domain.
 I expanded this code to suit my prototype on 25-Apr-2019.
 _____________________________________________________________________________
 MPU6050 WIRING: